 What is breast surgery?

 Breast surgery can involve a variety of procedures.
-Some of these procedures can include:
+Some of these procedures performed by a general surgeon can include:

 ● Breast reduction or enlargement